 Folding bikes are icons of sustainable transportation, and of great personal interest to me.
-We grew up in the transport-deficient London suburbs, and a folding bike was very handy.
-My Dad had a couple of Raleigh RSW folders with small balloon tyres in the 1970s (see left) – they were too heavy, folded badly, and not really very workable.
-I snapped the front fork on a grey 3speed one.
+We grew up in the transport-deficient south-east London suburbs, and a folding bike was very handy.
+My Dad had a couple of Raleigh RSW folders with small balloon tyres in the 1970s (see right) – they were too heavy, folded badly, and not really very workable.
+I snapped the front fork on a grey 3 speed one.
 I also had a purple Raleigh 18 as a teenager in the 1970s.
 We also had a Bickerton, the extremely lightweight 1970s aluminium bike that tended to bend under stress, collapse, and even break under duress (left).
 I inherited that one, and broke it in the 1990s.

 For supporters of these two machines, every other brand is a distraction.
 Both were designed by backyard budding engineers with scant resources.
 Andrew Richie (photo, Wiki Commons) borrowed money from 10 friends to get his 1976 Brompton prototype into operation, but by 1982 had ceased production pending a further capital injection.
 Alex Moulton and Harry Bickerton were the other lone British bike inventors (the Bickerton was a particular influence on Richie, who thought he could do a better job).
 Moultons do not fold.
 The Birdy was built by 2 students in a garage in Germany in the early 1990s and released in 1995 (video).
-In the last couple of years, Brompton seems to be winning decisively in the marketplace.
+In the last few years, Brompton have been winning decisively in the marketplace.
 I move between countries a fair bit, and I see far more Bromptons now in London and the UK (understandable since the bikes are made there), Australia, Belgium, France and even in the USA.
-A Birdy is a rare sighting although I will soon travel to Berlin, and I will be looking out for this German brand (sorry guys-more Bromptons there too).
-The success of the Brompton is due in part to marketing and supply – after a rocky supply chain since the mid 2000s they have become very efficient in their London operation, while R&M, based in Germany, have made some effort to supply outlets in important western world markets, but with less success except Japan.
-Discussion of the changing market for folders can be found at AtoB magazine, who are currently (2015) running a series of articles comparing folders in different price bands.
-You would think that the quality of the bike itself would also determine consumer choice, not just the ease of purchase and the supply chain.
-If anything, quality should be the main determinant of market success.
-But I am unconvinced this is really true, as is Dave Henshaw in AtoB whose articles include reliable bike testing.
-I think Bromptons are rather like Apple products – they are good but they also encourage loyalty and lock-in.
-Like Apple, Bromptons have a lot of unique parts.
-And customers return, sometimes to trade in for a superior model after a few years.
-They rarely choose to swap to anything better, including a Birdy.
-I don’t know enough Birdy owners to say if the reverse is true, but it probably is.
+A Birdy is a rare sighting even in Berlin, where I went in 2015 expecting to see this German brand.
+The success of the Brompton is due in part to marketing and supply – after a rocky supply chain since the mid 2000s they have become efficient in their London operation, while R&M, based in Germany, have made some effort to supply outlets in important western world markets, but with less success.
+These bikes are more present in Japan and parts of SE Asia, Singapore, China, HK and Taiwan, where you can also buy ‘luxury’ aftermarket components and different versions.

 The point being – if Birdys are not available in the same shops as the Bromptons, it is obvious which customers will buy.
 The most comprehensive review, of a budget Birdy model, is here – hardly inferior to a Brompton. (others here)

 Anyway as I travel the world with Birdys, I have concluded I will stick with them.
 You can go fast and in comfort.
 Take-off speed is excellent.
 Speed is less important at my age, but effort and comfort, with those bigger wheels, full suspension and adjustable bars, does matter and Bromptons just do not have those things.
 I have in any event, after 40 years on folders, probably saved thousands of dollars in public transport fares, hundreds of hours in waiting and walking times, beaten transportation strikes and carriage restrictions on trains, trams and buses, and intrigued a few university students who see the Birdy propped up against the lectern every week.
 I am not one of those academics that drives to work to then lecture about sustainability.

-New Birdy frame June 2015 http://en.r-m.de/news/riese-mueller-introduce-the-new-birdy/
+New Birdy mk 3 frame June 2015 http://en.r-m.de/news/riese-mueller-introduce-the-new-birdy/

 Postscript Oct.
 2015.
 Early in September I was hit by a large truck doing 50-60km/h when riding my Birdy in Melbourne.
 I was in hospital for almost three weeks.
 The Birdy was caught under the truck, I did somersaults along the road, but survived.
 No more bikes of any type for me for a while.
 Too many fractures.
 The whole story is here – it is remarkable.
 I think the Birdy has survived, the seatpost is bent, I have to take it to a specialist.